 A: I originally decided to move into the house because I didn’t feel a super strong connection at first to Zeta outside of my zeta family and my big said it was a great way to meet new people and make friends, so I gave it a try.
 Once in the house, I really did make so many more friends and built the strong connection that I have to ZTA now!
 I really do think that if I hadn’t moved into the house that I would not be where I am now – still living in the house as a 5th year! -Jessica Signorelli

 A: YES!
-It helped me make the decision to apply for Executive Committee!
+It helped me make the decision to apply for Executive Council!
 I wanted to be so much more involved because I got to know so many more members of our chapter that helped me love zeta even more than I could imagine.
 I am now the ZTA house manager and I couldn’t of picked a better role for me.
 I get to be in charge of making every other girl love not only the zeta house, but zeta as much as me!!!
 Its such an honor!!! -Camille Pourciau

 A: Living in the house has made me a more involved and caring member.
 Attending meetings in the house has become so convenient and makes my daily schedule less stressful because all I have to do is come downstairs! -Bethany Alleman